Eruhonya/CNC_ToolCondition_Prediction/README.md

-# CNC Tool Condition Prediction — Industrial ML Project
+# CNC Tool Condition Prediction

 A machine learning project for **binary classification of CNC milling tool wear** (worn vs. unworn) from multi-sensor telemetry, with a primary focus on **detecting and preventing data leakage** in experiment-structured time-series data.